slowjams/CLR-via-C-/z28-IO Bound Asynchronous Operations.md

    // Start executing the state machine stateMachine.m_builder.Start(ref stateMachine);   // internally call MoveNext to star up

-   //Note that the below code returns state machine's task, not the task return from executing Method1Async or Method2Async as you might expect normally
+   // Note that the below code returns state machine's task, not the task return from executing Method1Async or Method2Async as you might expect normally
    // in other common async function , this is important as the state machine will update this "new" task, when everything finishes asynchronously,
    // m_builder.SetResult get called, which notify the caller this task is completed.
    return stateMachine.m_builder.Task;
 }

-// This is the state machine structure [CompilerGenerated, StructLayout(LayoutKind.Auto)] private struct StateMachine : IAsyncStateMachine {
+// This is the state machine structure [CompilerGenerated, StructLayout(LayoutKind.Auto)] private struct StateMachine : IAsyncStateMachine
+{
    // Fields for state machine's builder (Task) & its location public AsyncTaskMethodBuilder<String> m_builder;
    public Int32 m_state;  // is -1 in the beginning